angrykoala/wendigo/README.md

 **waitForNextResponse(url ,timeout=500)**
 Waits until next response with given url is received.
 If the response was already received, this method will wait until next one.

+**waitForNavigation(timeout=500)**
+Waits until next page is loaded, recommended after following a link to a different page.
+Keep in mind that a navigation within a SPA won't necessarily trigger a navigation event.

 **findByText(selector?, text)**
 Returns an array with the elements with text content matching the given text.